-Correspondence Normative-Ipsative
+Correspondence Normative-I psative

 If the normative (free-choice answers) and ipsative (forced-choice answers) scores are very far apart, there may be various reasons for this.
 If the ipsative score is much higher than the normative score, the person concerned is probably self-critical to a more than average degree.
-If a candidate scores higher on a normative score than on an ipsative score, then they may be self-critical to a higher degree than average.
-It is also possible that the person concerned has overestimated themselves in the normative section.
+If a candidate scores higher on a normative score than on an ipsative score, then he or she may be self-critical to a less than average degree.
+It is also possible that the person concerned has overestimated himself/herself in the normative section.

 Stenscore

 1 2 3 4 5 6 7 8 9 10

-• • • • 5 • ۰ 0 0 0
+• • • • 5 • • 0 0 0